i-MSCP/plugins/Mailman/README.md

 ## Mailman v0.0.1 plugin for i-MSCP

-Plugin allowing to manage mailing-lists (using Mailman).
+Plugin allowing to manage mailing-lists through i-MSCP (using Mailman).

 If you install this plugin manually, make sure it is installed in gui/plugins/ - if the folder is called different it will not work!